aditya123473892/wagtail/Managing-Wagtail-translations.md

     python ./get-translator-credits.py

-(NB currently Python2 only) and update CONTRIBUTORS.txt with any translators / languages not already mentioned.
+and update CONTRIBUTORS.txt with any translators / languages not already mentioned.
 Also add a release note in CHANGELOG.txt and docs/releases for any new languages.

 # Generating new source files for translation